 The city is charming and brimming with history and culture, complete with sought-after shopping outlets, impressive museums, interesting historic sites and world-class opera theatres to enjoy.

 Frankfurt offers working professionals an attractive work-life balance – employees can expect to receive 30 days of annual leave every year.
 This allows expats to not only discover nearby towns and cities, but also the chance to travel to neighbouring countries, given that Frankfurt has excellent rail connections and one of the busiest airports in Europe.

 Eating out in Frankfurt

 One is always spoilt for choice when it comes to dining out in Frankfurt.
 The restaurant scene reflects Frankfurt’s multicultural nature.
 Like many cities in the world, eating out can be expensive so it is essential to know where to look if budget is a concern.

 The Fressgasse pedestrian street is the place for traditional German food, while the Westend and Nordend boast a great range of stylish and upmarket restaurants.
 For those who seek more of a cafe or pub atmosphere, Berger Strasse in Bornheim are both brimming with options.

 Nightlife in Frankfurt

 Despite the city's financial reputation, the nightlife in Frankfurt is not dominated by swanky hotel bars and upmarket establishments.
 Indeed, the city's nightlife scene is incredibly diverse, boasting every kind of entertainment imaginable, from casinos, bars and cocktail lounges to live music venues and dance clubs.
-Jazz clubs are particularly popular in Frankfurt and there are numerous performances taking place across the city.
+Jazz clubs are particularly popular in Frankfurt and there are regular performances taking place all over the city.

 Much of the city’s nightlife is centred in the north of the city in Fressgasse, Zeil and Römerberg, while Sachsenhausen is a good place to find Latin, Irish and local joints.

 Shopping in Frankfurt